Thom-Glynn/FundementalProject/README.md

 * **D**elete

 As the brief for this project was very broad and gives us intellectual freedom given that we create a CRUD based system.
-I decided not to be flamboyant and simply create an app that checks what you have in your shopping list with all the leading brand super markets and lets you know which one would be the cheapest.
+I decided not to be flamboyant and simply create an app that creates a shopping list and calculates the price of the items you need for your list.

 ## Design
 No clue